Welcome to the Student Health Center

 DCHHS recommends the 4Ds to reduce exposure to mosquitoes at all times:

-- DEET All Day, Every Day: Whenever you’re outside, use insect repellents that contain DEET or other EPA approved repellents and follow instructions.
+- DEET all day, every day: Whenever you're outside, use insect repellents that contain DEET or other EPA approved repellents.

 - Drain: Drain or treat all standing water in and around your home or workplace.

-NEW!!
+NEW!
 The UT Dallas Student Health Center now has an After Hours Nurse Triage Line.
-If you're not feeling well and the Student Health Center is closed, call 972-883-2747 and follow the prompts to speak with a Registered Nurse about your symptoms at no additional costs.
+If you're not feeling well and the Student Health Center is closed, call 972-883-2747 and follow the prompts to speak with a Registered Nurse about your symptoms, at no additional cost.

 The Student Health Center provides both primary and preventative health care to currently enrolled students who have paid the medical services fee along with their tuition.
 The payment of the medical fee allows students to schedule appointments with medical providers at no additional cost to them.

 The caring staff of licensed medical providers is committed to keeping students healthy and providing for their medical needs.
-The clinic is open Monday-Thursday from 8:00 a.m. to 6:00 p.m. and on Friday from 8:30 a.m. to 5:00 p.m.
+The clinic is open Monday-Thursday, 8 a.m.-6 p.m., and Friday 8:30 a.m.-5 p.m.

 Note: Students under the age of 18 must have a signed and notarized Consent for Treatment form on file with the Student Health Center in order to receive medical treatment.